mohammadkarbalaee/oop-dart/readme.md

 ## Object-Oriented Programming in Dart

-Dart is an object-oriented language.
-Here's a simple example demonstrating class inheritance:
+Dart is an object-oriented language, allowing you to structure your code using classes and objects.
+Let's explore a basic example demonstrating class inheritance.

 ```dart
 class Animal {